dimembermatt/Mbed-Shared-Components/CLASSES.md

 The Message class implements a shared standard for messages used by ComDevice, SerialDevice, and CanDevice.
 It seamlessly converts a message ID and message data parameter into a format that can translate into type 1 or type 2 DeSeCa packet configuration formats.
-Instances of this class is used by ComDevices to transmit data.
+Instances of this class is used by ComDevices, SerialDevices, and CanDevices to transmit data.

 ---